jamjacalne/exp3/README.md

 -  How many cylinders (‘cyl’) does the car model ‘Camaro Z28’ have?
 -   Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.
 - The same DataFrame was utilized to address the problems by applying indexing syntax.
-By specifying the required indices and columns, and performing the necessary arithmetic operations, the problem was effectively resolved.
+By specifying the required indices and columns, and performing necessary arithmetic operations, the problem was effectively resolved.